andraglavan-zz/Blog/db_autorestore.md

 The current value will be the one from which the databases are restored from and the latest value will be the value of the most recent snapshot that exists in the account for DocumentDB or Aurora.
 We need to have 2 different parameters, one for the current and one for the latest snapshot, to be able to restore the databases from a specific snapshot ID outside of this process.
-There are 2 pipeline in the account, so the name of the main pipeline, the one that is deploying the infrastructure was needed.
+There are 2 pipeline in the account, so the name of the main pipeline, the one that is deploying the infrastructure, was needed.

 The entire solution was written using IaC in AWS CDK with Python.